 E-Mini S&P contracts trade on CME’s Globex electronic trading platform, but you can buy them through most brokerages.
 They generally trade under the ticker symbol “ES” and include a month and year of expiration (at which point the contract owner must buy the underlying stocks).

 For an investor who’s new to derivatives trading, a simple strategy is best.
 You can make some very high-risk, high-reward bets with futures, but these are not for the inexperienced.

 One simple strategy involves buying a long-term index futures contract at the market price during a downturn.
 Suppose, for example, that you bought a one-year S&P 500 future when the market was down 5%.
-Last year, the S&P 500 gained 10%.
-So buying futures during a dip and selling them later on can generate a lot of upside.
+Over the next year, the S&P 500 gains 10%.
+So, buying futures during a dip and selling them when the market recovers can generate a lot of upside.

-As we mentioned earlier, stock indexes are derivatives.
+As we mentioned earlier, index futures are derivatives.
 Rather than representing debt or fractional ownership in a company, they represent the change in price of an underlying asset.
 Derivatives are bets within bets.
 And for that reason, they’re not for the faint of heart.

 If you don’t feel comfortable with the basics of stock trading, we implore you to check out more of our financial literacy articles.
 But if you’re ready to try your hand at index futures trading, follow a simple, tested strategy.
 With some luck, you’ll be supplementing your stock returns like a Wall Street pro.